fire/fire-proposals/docs/decisions/20220227-distribute-scene-tree-rendering.md

-# Use khepri to execute scene tree
+# To distribute the scene tree use khepri

 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: fire,